Cup-cake-lover/Cup-cake-lover.github.io/_projects/3_project.md

 ### The rules

 Keeping these assumptions, A set of CA rules are constructed which are as follows.
 The simulations are done on a $$N \times N$$ square grid.
 Hence there are $$N^2$$ accessible cells.
-For an underlying model an Eden clustering algorithm\cite{Eden1961ATG} is proposed.
+For an underlying model an Eden clustering algorithm is proposed.
 Basic rules are as follows,

 - A cell is only reproducible/ creates an adjacent neighbour if it's 'Alive'.
 - A cell can only grow into an 'idle' cell.